gloryofrobots/arza/README.md

     | x::xs
     | 1::2::3::x::rest

-    // {} destructs all types implementing Dict interface
+    // {} destructs all types implementing Dict protocol
     | {}
     | {x}
     | {x="some value", y, z=42}

-    // operator `of` restricts value to type or interface
+    // operator `of` restricts value to type or protocol

     | x of Int
     | _ of List